XPRNetwork/xpr-testnet.start/README.md

     chain-state-db-size-mb = 16384

   - if BP: your producer name: producer-name = YOUR_BP_NAME
-  - if BP: add producer keypair for signing blocks (this pub key should be used in regproducer action):
+  - if BP: add producer keypair for signing blocks (this pub key should be used in regproducer action, use this command `cleos create key --to-console`, and enter PUB key PRIV key in signature-provider):
   signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE
   - if BP: comment out eos-vm-oc-enable and eos-vm-oc-compile-threads (EOSVM OC is not to be used on a block signing node)